 Most Important Of All Though, Is To Think About Your "Value Proposition".
 This Is Basically Where The Value Lies In What You're Selling – how your product or service will tangibly improve the life of the person buying it!

 The old saying goes that you sell "warm heads" rather than hats.
-In other words,
+In other words, The Readers Only Care About How The Product Benefits Them!

-And When You Outline This; You
+And When You Outline This; You Get Them To Visualize Their Life After Purchasing Your Product.

 If it's a product that will make them money; then Get Them To Imagine All The Trappings Of That Lifestyle: Travel, Toys, Big Houses, Yachts, Private Planes… You Name It!